polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 description: Glossary of terms used within the Polkadot ecosystem.
 ---

-This glossary defines and explains concepts and terminology that are specific to blockchain technology or the Substrate ecosystem.
+This glossary defines and explains concepts and terminology specific to blockchain technology within the Polkadot ecosystem.

 ## Type Aggregation